-Voters in that same poll also supported increasing the age to buy an assault weapon from 18 to 21 by 78% to 19%.
-A few years earlier, support for a nationwide ban on assault weapons was nearly even, with 48% in favor and 47% opposed.
+In January 2019, 78% of voters supported increasing the age to buy an AR-15-style weapon from 18 to 21, and 19% were opposed.
+A few years earlier, support for a nationwide ban on AR-15-style weapons was nearly even, with 48% in favor and 47% opposed.

 That same year, background checks for gun sales online or at gun shows had support from 76% of voters.